There’s a story I’d like to tell you. Part of a story. Basically the latest chapter of one. Mine.

 I woke up in the Intensive Care Unit (ICU).
 In the middle of the night, alone.
 That was when that little creepy devil of anxiety creeped into my veins.
 He snuck in through my ears with the beeping of the machines, into my eyes with the blinking lights and the emptiness of the room.
 Into my blood with every drop of the medicine.
 And there he settled.

-Over the next 2 weeks in the ICU he had his fun with me.
+Over the next two weeks in the ICU he had his fun with me.
 He made me scream, shake, squirm and cry whenever he liked.
-He’d creep up my right leg, whispering “stroke” and would cling to my lungs when I tried to breath or ask for help.
+He’d creep up my right leg, whispering “death” into my ear and would cling to my lungs when I tried to breath or ask for help.

 For two weeks I saw no sunlight, smelled no fresh air, no stars, no birds, no plant.
 Only a room the size of a cardboard box, artificial light and the beep-beep-beep of my heartbeat being digitalized.
 The devil grew, multiplied, called for his friends.
 And they came.
 Guilt and Depression.
 They picked me apart, left me sometimes apathetic and tired, then again crying and screaming, then begging, then whimpering, then senseless.

 And they stayed with me.
 After I left the hospital.
 After I left Sri Lanka.